FindMySchool LogoFindMySchool

 That does not mean families have to take the automatic route, but it does mean that if you want an all-through primary experience in the same local community, the federation structure supports that path.

-The school signals the correct age band for that intake in plain terms: children born between 1 September 2021 and 31 August 2022 need to apply for Reception 2026.
+The school signals the correct age band for each intake in plain terms and directs families to apply for Reception through the coordinated admissions process.

 Demand indicators suggest Reception is competitive.
 The most recent figures provided show 147 applications for 71 offers, recorded as oversubscribed, which equates to a 2.07 applications-per-place ratio.
 For families, the implication is simple: do not treat a place as automatic, even if you are local.
 (Distance cut-off data is not provided for this school, so planning should focus on published local authority criteria and realistic alternatives.)